-Tradwives are women who celebrate a return to the traditional gender roles of the 1950s — and they want you to celebrate, too.
+Tradwives are celebrating a return to traditional gender roles — and want you to celebrate, too.

-Those women, who you might have stumbled across via social media, could be tradwives.
-The term is a portmanteau of the words — you guessed it — “traditional” and “wives.”
+Those women, who you might have stumbled across via social media, could be “tradwives,” a new term that’s a portmanteau of the words — you guessed it — “traditional” and “wives.”
 And they don’t just live online.
-These are real women who seem to have traveled through time, having revisited the 50s and brought some elements of that era into the present day.
+These are real women who seem to have traveled through time, having revisited the 50s and brought some elements of that era into the present day, including an insistence on not just old-fashioned homemaking skills but on submission to their husbands, never working outside the home, an avoidance of feminism, and in some cases, extreme conservative political views.
 They’re a subculture of housewives, and they’re really proud to be homemakers.

-The world became familiar with tradwives because many of them celebrate their values with the world at large through social media channels like YouTube, TikTok, and Instagram.
-They create communities through hashtags like #tradwife, and use these channels to provide tips, tricks, and explainers about their lifestyle.
+The world became familiar with tradwives because many of them celebrate and promote their values through social media channels like YouTube, TikTok, and Instagram.
+There, they create communities through hashtags like #tradwife, and use these channels to provide tips, tricks, and explainers about their lifestyle.

 To Jo Piazza, author and host of a podcast about influencer moms called Under the Influence, the timing makes sense.
 “The world is a disaster right now in every possible way.
-And there has been a real trend toward nostalgia because people often find it comforting,” she tells KCM.
+And there has been a real trend toward nostalgia because people often find it comforting,” she tells Katie Couric Media.
 “The thing is this nostalgia for a ‘better’ time is often obscenely misplaced.”

 Piazza compares it to other sweeping trends in media.
 “We see women who leave big city jobs to work on farms but completely leave out the bone- and soul-crushing realities of working as a farmer to make a true living wage.
 Similarly, we see nostalgia for the 1950s housewife, a la Betty Draper, that ignores the stifling limitations put on women in the 50s like not being able to get a credit card or having to submit to their husbands without question,” Piazza points out.